Girth Proof II

 March 21–April 18, 2015 / Springsteen / Baltimore, MD

-Springsteen is delighted to present Girth Proof Vol. II, drug an exhibition featuring new work by Wickerham & Lomax, ambulance opening Saturday, March 21st at its new location: 502 West Franklin Street, Baltimore, MD 21202.
+Springsteen is delighted to present Girth Proof Vol. II, an exhibition featuring new work by Wickerham & Lomax, opening Saturday, March 21st at its new location: 502 West Franklin Street, Baltimore, MD 21202.
 The exhibition will be on view through April 18, 2015.

 Girth Proof Vol. II is a recalibration of Wickerham & Lomax’s recent exhibition, Girth Proof (Dem Passwords, Los Angeles, 2015), which cast its participants from Craigslist and rendered their likenesses in CGI as bulked-up, busy-body event planners.
 Here they are reincarnated with an empty schedule and an empty stomach.